nareshsoni02/WeatherApp/README.md

 ```bash
  java -jar -Dspring.profiles.active=dev target/price-service-0.0.1-SNAPSHOT.jar
 ```
 It will start the embedded tomcat server on default port 8080.
-This uses an embedded in-memory H2 database.
+It uses an embedded in-memory H2 database.
 You can use the default
 Spring Boot profile in case you have a MySQL server available for you to test.

 When the Camel application runs, you should see the following messages being logged to the console, e.g.: